PCI Compliance Levels: 4 Merchant Levels Explained

 Merchant accepts/processes 1 million-6 million Visa or MasterCard online transactions annually.
 Validation includes a SAQ, quarterly network scan by an ASV, and an Attestation of a Compliance Form.

 Merchant accepts/processes over 6 million Visa transactions per year, has a data breach that resulted in account data compromise, and/or is identified as Level 1 by Security Standards Council.
-Validation includes a ROC (Report On Compliance) by a QSA (Qualified Security Assessor), quarterly network scan by an ASV, and an Attestation of a Compliance Form.
+Validation includes a ROC (Report On Compliance) by a QSA (Qualified Security Assessor), a quarterly network scan by an ASV, and an Attestation of a Compliance Form.